Relative Pose Estimation for Nonholonomic Robot Formation with UWB-IO Measurements (Extended version): Simulation Results

 \subsection{Outlier measurement value detection}

-\blue{To mitigate the impact of measurement outliers, an outlier detection method is proposed in Appendix \ref{Technical details}-B. The core idea of the detection method is based on the following principle: for any nominal distance measurement $d_{ij}[k]$, the absolute value of the difference between $d_{ij}[k]$ and any historical distance $d_{ij}[m]$ should be less than the sum of the robot's displacements between the two measurements, i.e. $\lVert z_{i}^{\mathcal{O}_{i}}[k] - z_{i}^{\mathcal{O}_{i}}[m] \rVert + \lVert z_{j}^{\mathcal{O}_{j}}[k] - z_{j}^{\mathcal{O}_{j}}[m] \rVert$, which is actually a triangular inequality.
+To mitigate the impact of measurement outliers, an outlier detection method is proposed in Appendix \ref{Technical details}-B. The core idea of the detection method is based on the following principle: for any nominal distance measurement $d_{ij}[k]$, the absolute value of the difference between $d_{ij}[k]$ and any historical distance $d_{ij}[m]$ should be less than the sum of the robot's displacements between the two measurements, i.e. $\lVert z_{i}^{\mathcal{O}_{i}}[k] - z_{i}^{\mathcal{O}_{i}}[m] \rVert + \lVert z_{j}^{\mathcal{O}_{j}}[k] - z_{j}^{\mathcal{O}_{j}}[m] \rVert$, which is actually a triangular inequality.
 To validate the outlier detection technique, we conduct 100 sets of relative localization experiments with varying initial conditions.
 To simulate the realistic situation, we introduce measurement noise with a standard deviation of 0.05 to the UWB and IO measurements.
 Additionally, the UWB sensor encounters outlier values with a measurement noise having a standard deviation of 3.
-The probabilities of detecting outlier values were set at 0.05, 0.1, 0.2, 0.4, 0.6, and 0.8, respectively.
+The probabilities of detecting outlier values are set at 0.05, 0.1, 0.2, 0.4, 0.6, and 0.8, respectively.
 The parameters adopted are the same as those in the two-robot case presented in Section \ref{Performance of the PE-free relative localization method}.
 Fig \ref{S5_1} and\ref{S5_2} illustrate the pose estimation error with and without outlier detection algorithms, as well as the accuracy of outlier detection.
-The simulation results demonstrated that the outlier detection algorithms can effectively detect measurement outliers, thus enhancing the accuracy of localization algorithms.}

-\blue{Due to space limitations, we provide more simulation results in Appendix \ref{supplemental}-(C-E) of the extended version of this article, including validation of the effectiveness of the algorithm with a large scale of swarm, noise robustness, and sensor failures.}
+The simulation results demonstrated that the outlier detection algorithms can effectively detect measurement outliers, thus enhancing the accuracy of localization algorithms.
+More simulation results are provided in Appendix \ref{supplemental}-(C-F), including validation of the effectiveness of the algorithm with dynamic topology robustness, a large scale of swarm, noise robustness, and sensor failures.